atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 3 - Weeks 4-6/team 5 Polly Matzinger/README.md

    The class will engage in a discussion on how immune factors contribute to the variability in tuberculosis infection outcomes.
 This will include examining the immune signatures associated with disease progression and potential therapeutic targets.

 3. **Team-task: Danger Theory and Tuberculosis (4:30 PM - 5:15 PM) 💣🦠🧬**
+Each team will take 15 minutes to discuss their answer internally, then report back to the class for a roundtable discussion of how **Danger Theory** can explain the immune system's response in the context of tuberculosis infection.

 ## 💣🔬 What is Danger Theory?